ECB Zombifying Eurozone Economy

 PRESS RELEASE

-ECB Zombifying Eurozone Economy
+European Central Bank Is Zombifying Eurozone Economy

-Die Welt quotes Commerzbank chief economist Joerg Kraemer as warning.
+Die Welt quotes Commerzbank chief economist Jörg Krämer as warning.

 Die Welt adds that many other economists are really worried about the surge of "zombies," that is, companies that only survive because kept alive by the ECB money pump.
 If Draghi increased the interest rates again, it would bring a disaster for many of these "zombies."